arunofhyd/OmniSearch/latest_native.md

 			do shell script "echo " & quoted form of prefData & " > " & quoted form of prefsFile
 		end if

-		-- If they only typed !reset, we stop the script here so it doesn't search safari for "!reset" if isResetCommand then return input
+		-- If they only typed ~reset, we stop the script here so it doesn't search safari for "~reset" if isResetCommand then return input

 		-- ==========================================